 recovery of payment-based debt of an amount defined by Debt Recovery per Payment [INFO](5.7.4.11) from the Payment Debt Register [INFO](5.7.5.23) subject to the Debt Recovery Rate Cap [INFO](5.7.4.13);

 recovery of debt accumulated in the Accumulated Debt Register [INFO](5.7.5.1);

+where the Meter Balance [INFO] (5.7.5.22) is less than the Disablement Threshold [INFO](5.7.4.15), adding credit to the Meter Balance [INFO] (5.7.5.22) until it is equal to the Disablement Threshold [INFO](5.7.4.15);

-repayment of Emergency Credit activated and used by the Consumer; and
+repayment of Emergency Credit activated and used by the Consumer and so increasing the Emergency Credit Balance [INFO](5.7.5.15) accordingly; and

-adding remaining credit (the credit after deduction of (xii), (xiii) and (xiv) above) to the Meter Balance [INFO] (5.7.5.22).
+adding remaining credit (the credit after deduction of (xii), (xiii), (xiv) and (xv) above) to the Meter Balance [INFO] (5.7.5.22).

+In executing the Command, ESME shall if Emergency Credit activated and used by the Consumer is fully repaid, deactivate Emergency Credit so that it is capable of activation when ESME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 5.5.7.2).

 In executing the Command, ESME shall be capable of Arming the Supply if the Meter Balance [INFO](5.7.5.22) rises above the Disablement Threshold [INFO](5.7.4.15) and displaying any such change in the Supply State [INFO](5.7.5.32) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

 In executing the Command, ESME shall be capable of: